Virginia's Civil War: A Guide to Manuscripts at the Virginia Historical Society

 Guide entries include a brief contextual description of items or collections as a whole, followed by information about specific Civil War materials or references.
 In the case of collections, indications of the physical location of items are often also included, such as an item number or series (for example, a401 [item number] or Section 3 [series level]).

 A number of the society's manuscript collections have been microfilmed to provide greater access and to aid in the preservation of the original items.
 If an entire collection, or a significant portion of one, has been microfilmed, the microfilm reel number appears in the heading.
-If a microfilm reel number is listed, the library patron will be served film and not the original manuscript.
-Some microfilm of VHS collections may be leased through interlibrary loan.
-Please contact the society's reference department for additional information.
+If a microfilm reel number is listed, the library patron may be served film and not the original manuscript.

 In a number of instances, materials within collections have been published in their entirety or as excerpts.
 In those cases, a full citation for the published version is included in the collection description.
 The Virginia Magazine of History and Biography, the quarterly journal of the VHS, is cited as VMHB, and The War of the Rebellion: Official Records of the Union and Confederate Armies (Washington, D.C., 1880–1901) is cited as Official Records.